 Archaeography.org Photography/Archaeology: a collective photoblog exploring our contemporary archaeological sensibility.
 Running since 2004.

 Ceramics - the materiality of a medium - new multidisciplinary and experimental research into ceramics - with Ian Hodder, Gail Mahood, Jody Maxmin - starting up January 2008.
 The Presence Project - official title - "Performing presence: from the live to the simulated - a major international research project involving 16 of the world's foremost performance artists and asking - What creates a sense of presence?
 A sense of "being there"?
 In performance.
 In a memory.
 In ruined remains.
 In an online community - [link].
 Funded by the Arts and Humanities Research Council UK.
 Mobile Media 2015 - a major project in material culture studies with DaimlerChrysler as part of the new Industrial Affiliates Program in Stanford Humanities Lab.
 Topic - media in the car of 2015.

 Ruin Memories - A ground-breaking international project working with the materiality, aesthetics and 'thingliness' of modern ruins.
-The Metamedia Lab hosts the project's wiki and many of the collaborators as visitors to the Stanford Archaeology Center - running Autumn 2008 - Spring 2013.
+The Metamedia Lab hosts the project's wiki and many of the collaborators as visitors to the Stanford Archaeology Center - running Autumn 2008 - Summer 2013.